N64Recomp/RecompFrontend/README.md

     - expose mod/patch c API for opening
     - Add help text to explain how to assign controller/keyboard players
     - softlock when hitting escape?
-  - `ui_config_page`
-    - Needs WAY better naming.
-It is just a commonly reused layout of header/body/footer where you can assign elements to the left and right
   - `ui_config_page_controls`
-    - `GameInputRow` styling:
-      - hover too bright
-    - Needs to hide (or disable?) menu controls for keyboard
     - Player cards "new" profile (based on current in dropdown?)
     - While a profile is open, be able to edit/change the name of a (non-default?) profile
 - `recompinput`